 If you're here, it means you have been trying to get flexible without seeing enough results.
-Whether you are a dancer, cheerleader, yogi, martial artist, gymnast, athlete or just an ordinary person trying to get stretchy - these tips based on Sports Science and effective stretching techniques will be essential to improve your flexibility.
+Whether you are a dancer, yogi, martial artist, gymnast, cheerleader, athlete, or just an ordinary person trying to get stretchy - these tips based on kinesiology and effective stretching techniques will be essential to improve your flexibility.

-Firstly let me start by telling you that ANYONE can become flexible, as long as you train safely and use correct techniques.
-It's not just genetics and young age that makes you flexible, it's also your lifestyle, training habits and your training methods.
+Firstly let's start by establishing that ANYONE can become flexible, as long as you train safely and use correct techniques.
+It's not just genetics and young age that makes you flexible, it's also your lifestyle, training habits, and your training methods.
 As a child and teenager, I was never flexible.
 I was the one struggling at the back of dance and gymnastics classes.
-I only became flexible as an adult, after I had studied, experimented and combined several different techniques from gymnastics, ballet, barre, pilates, callisthenics, yoga, martial arts, movement science, sports performance, cheerleading.
+I only became flexible as an adult, after I had studied, experimented, and combined several different techniques from gymnastics, ballet, barre, pilates, callisthenics, yoga, martial arts, movement science, sports performance, and cheerleading.

-When I combined everything I learned, I started to see some patterns and common errors that are not always taught by teachers and instructors in your average training session.
-Flexibility can be a little finicky: it's probably one of the most complex physical abilities to master because it involves many different physiological systems.
+When I combined everything I learned, I started to see some patterns and common errors that are not always outlined by teachers and instructors in your average training session.
+Flexibility can be a little finicky; it's probably one of the most complex physical abilities to master because it involves many different physiological systems.

-HERE ARE THE 8 COMMON MISTAKES THAT REDUCE YOUR FLEXIBILITY - why they are holding you back, and how you can fix them to make you stretching more effective.
+HERE ARE THE 8 MOST COMMON MISTAKES THAT HURT YOUR FLEXIBILITY TRAINING, why they are holding you back, and how you can fix them to make your stretching more effective.

-You think you're stretching - but actually, you're "scrunching".
-When stretching, you're curling like a snail instead of lengthening your hamstring muscles.
+You think you're stretching nice and long, but actually, you're "scrunching".
+When you're stretching, you're curling up like a snail instead of lengthening your muscles.

-INSTEAD: Lengthen your stretch: it doesn't matter where your head is.
-What matters is the angle of your stretch, and if you're feeling in the back of your legs.
+INSTEAD: Lengthen your stretch - it doesn't matter how far you can go!
+What matters is the angle of your stretch and if you're feeling it in the muscles you are trying to stretch.

 Great, you look like a boomerang!
 Yes, it's frustrating that your stretching is not yet on point - but stretching at wonky angles is just slowing down your progress.
 Don't focus on how impressive your stretch looks: focus on alignment to develop flexibility in the right muscles.